Leverage Your Private School Website and Boost Student Enrollment

 Give Your Current Students and Parents a Bit of Space in Your Private School Website

-It would be great if you can include a testimonial section in your homepage.
+It would be great if you could include a testimonial section in your homepage.
 In addition to featured reviews, you can also showcase parental satisfaction and strong parental involvement by directing visitors to a page dedicated to your parent-teacher organization.
 Alternatively, you can feature appreciative social media posts from parents and students on your school website and newsletter.

 Encourage Questions and Make Finding Answers Easy